otto-torino/osmdrawer/README.md

 ### How to

-Include the min library (`dist/osmdrawer.min.js`) in the head of your document or in the body, or load it async, it's up to you.
-Make sure to define earlier a global window prop called `OSM_TOKEN` containing the mapbox access token:
+Include the min library (`dist/osmdrawer.min.js`) in the head of your document or in the body, or load it async, it's up to you:

-    <script type="text/javascript">window.OSM_TOKEN = 'MYTOKEN';</script>
     <script type="text/javascript" src="bower_components/osmdrawer/dist/osmdrawer.min.js"></script>

 Define the map canvas container somewhere in the document: